mwette/guile-saapp/README.md

+saapp, for sand-alone app, for guile

+This is a work in progress.

-loneli app for guile: create an executable guile w/ embedded modules
+create an executable guile w/ embedded modules

-foreach file $GO_FILES; do objcopy ... $file $(basname -s .go $file).xo; done gcc -o app app.c loadem.c *.xo `pkg-config --cflags --libs guile-3.0`
+$ guild compile dummy1.scm
+$ ./cnvtgo dummy1.go
+$ ./build
+$ ./xguile